London to host cycling festival after Games

 A tender process will be launched for potential bidders to become the commercial partner.

-The Olympic Park Legacy Company OPLC.L also announced on Thursday that the park would reopen in phases from July next year when work is completed to return it to public use.
+The Olympic Park Legacy Company (OPLC) also announced on Thursday that the park would reopen in phases from July next year when work is completed to return it to public use.

 "Through our advanced planning work we are able to be in a position to schedule the phased opening of the Park within a year of the 2012 Games finishing," said OPLC chair Margaret Ford.